 On December 20, 2018 the 2018 Farm Bill was signed into law.
 The 2018 Farm Bill, among other things, removes industrial hemp and its cannabinoids, including CBD derived from industrial hemp, from the CSA and amends the Agricultural Marketing Act of 1946 to allow for industrial hemp production and sale in the United States.
 Under the 2018 Farm Bill, industrial hemp is defined as "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis."
 The USDA has been tasked with promulgating regulations for the industrial hemp industry, which, among other things, requires the USDA to review and approve any state-promulgated regulations relating to industrial hemp.
 On October 29, 2019, the USDA issued interim final regulations that impose certain testing and other requirements in order to assure that crops to be sold as industrial hemp will meet the statutory limitations.
-The interim final regulations will remain in effect until the USDA issues any further regulations.
-Further, under the 2018 Farm Bill, the FDA has retained authority over the addition of CBD to products that fall within the FDCA.
-There can be no assurance that the FDA will approve CBD as an additive to products under the FDCA.
-It is not yet known what role the FDA will have in regulating industrial hemp and CBD derived from industrial hemp.
+On February 27, 2020, the USDA announced that it would delay enforcement of certain requirements of the interim final regulations pertaining to analytical testing and disposal requirements until October 31, 2021, or publication of the final rule, whichever occurred first.
+On January 11, 2021, the USDA announced the final regulations, with an effective date of March 22, 2021.
+The final regulations generally track the interim final regulations, though with some modifications.